Qualitative Content Analysis

 Forming habits.
 Participants from all FGs identified opportunities to integrate activities into daily routines, and some activities became habitual: “For me, it became a habit – I don’t want to say that I do everything.
 But now I tend to remember it and then I do it” (gF82) and “[…] it’s like learning a new language.
 In the beginning you’re studying two, three hours every day and then at one point you know the basics and can just use them without thinking” (oM78). gLiFE and LiFE participants described activities being connected to situational, object-related, or activity-based cues: “It did indeed remind me, when in a certain course of action, AHA!, now you could integrate this” (gF84).

 Planning actions.
 One key psychological strategy of both interventions is action planning.
 One gLiFE participant described that the activity planning helped her: “It [activity planner] was really good to get started […] because it provides an incentive […] to actually do it” (gF70).
-However, a few gLiFE participants felt like the action plans they made during the group sessions were not applicable in the home environment: “how I was doing it in the beginning, doing this and that while brushing teeth, that just did not work” (gF78).
-Some LiFE participants found the activity planner tedious and “too silly“ (oM80).
+However, a few gLiFE participants felt like the action plans they made during the group sessions were not applicable in a home environment: “how I was doing it in the beginning, doing this and that while brushing teeth, that just did not work” (gF78).
+Some LiFE participants found the activity planner tedious and “too silly” (oM80).
 One LiFE participant specifically stated: “I would like to do it spontaneously […] I could never say, so now when I brush my teeth I do this forward and backward thing, only when it comes to my mind I do it” (oF82).

 Confidence in doing. gLiFE and LiFE participants were confident about their capability of performing the activities and saw practicing LiFE as their responsibility: “If I don’t have the discipline myself, then another meeting is not going to help me […]” (oF72).
-A few participants gLiFE reported adopting a role as a motivator for others to be more physically active: “So you can [teach] others, if you want to of course and if they accept it.
+A few participants in gLiFE reported adopting a role as a motivator for others to be more physically active: “So you can [teach] others, if you want to of course and if they accept it.
 You can motivate them and say, simply integrate this into your daily life.
 And that does, it does help really (oF82)”.
 Some LiFE participants anticipated that their exercise routine might fade without regular home visits over time.
-One of the LiFE focus group participant stated that not seeing the personal relevance for themselves or more important things on their agenda kept them from implementing activities into their lives: “As I have already said, I don’t take this [LiFE] so serious.
+One of the LiFE focus group participant stated that not seeing the personal relevance for themselves, or more important things on their agenda, kept them from implementing activities into their lives: “As I have already said, I don’t take this [LiFE] so seriously.
 I have a lot of other things to do in my life, I have a house, I have a garden to take care of and then I also have a lot of hobbies (oF80)”.
-Both LiFE participants and gLiFE participants describe being influenced in their confidence by what others might think about them exercising: “So I live on the ground floor and many people pass by outside and then if I for example walk on my heels I watch and make sure that nobody thinks, ‘oh god, what is she doing, how is she walking around so stupidly.’
+Both LiFE participants and gLiFE participants describe their confidence being influenced by what others might think about them exercising: “So I live on the ground floor and many people pass by outside and then if I for example walk on my heels I watch and make sure that nobody thinks, ‘oh god, what is she doing, how is she walking around so stupidly.’
 It looks so foolish (oF74)”.